 Here were my goals for decluttering this month (and forever 😉 ):

-- Have ONE place for everything in my home.
-I wanted to eliminate all of the various places that I tend to keep papers, jackets, school supplies, office supplies and the list goes on and on.
-And if something comes into my house, I either need to have a place for it, MAKE a place for it, or get rid of it.
-No exceptions.
+- Have ONE place for paper in my home.
+I wanted to eliminate all of the various places that I tend to keep the eleventy-bajillion papers that come into my home on the daily. 🙄

 A little note about the KonMari method.
 This method is outlined in the popular book, The Life-changing Magic of Tidying Up by Marie Kondo.
 I love this little book and the extreme perspective that Marie Kondo has on clutter.
 I’ll never be as clutter-free as she is, but I find that her ways work for me.
 They are the only thing that I’ve found to really work when it comes to eliminating the unnecessary things in my home.
 No, I’ll never empty out my purse when I walk in the door each day and thank it for its service, but I do appreciate her strictness in her decluttering approach.
 It has truly been life-changing for me!